My Experience With Lung Pain

 As a life-long asthmatic, I have experienced lung pain since childhood in various severities, circumstances and symptoms.
 My lungs have felt most the sensations I imagine they can feel and, however dramatic or demoralizing that may sound, it has been my reality, my experience with asthma.
 Though, that's not really the end of what lung pain was for me.
 In serendipitous ways, my lung pain chiseled out some of the favorite parts of who I am today.
 I'd like to share how my asthma and my pain has lead to some insight I needed to gain.

-My experience with chronic lung pain from asthma
+My chronic lung pain from asthma

 The lung pain came in different sensations, always dependent on what the trigger was.
 If the trigger was smoke or scents, my lungs burned and ached.
 If I was sick, with a cough, it felt sharp and piercing in parts of my lungs.
 The heat and cold evoked a constant feeling of lung fatigue and soreness.
 Essentially every time my asthma was flared up, my lungs or chest were also in pain; which was most days of my childhood.